foundling/blog_posts/midi/midi.md

 ## MIDI Messages

 A MIDI device can control its target device by sending MIDI messages across a MIDI cable connecting its OUT port to the target device's IN port.
-The MIDI messages are transported serially as an asynchronous stream of 10-bit words, where the first and last bits are markers to keep the data in time sync and the middle 8 bytes are the MIDI messages, either status or data information.
+MIDI messages are transmitted serially as an asynchronous stream of 10-bit words, where the first and last bits are markers to keep the data in time sync and the middle 8 bytes are the MIDI messages, either status or data information.
 In the stream, a status byte is usually followed by 1 or 2 data bytes.

 [ diagram ]